httpwg/wg-materials/ietf101/minutes.md

-IETF101: 20 march 2018 httpbis meeting
+# IETF101: 20 March 2018 HTTP WG Meeting Minutes

-Agenda Bash: nothing
+## Active Drafts

-BCP56bis: revision of use of HTTP as a substrate
+### BCP56bis: revision of use of HTTP as a substrate

 * Mark: good progress - more examples, more review required
 * Reviews have been positive - useful outside this group

-Bootstrapping Websockets:
+### Bootstrapping Websockets

 * Issue 471: consider using ALPN (currently using Upgrade)
   - Martin Thompson
     - inherent problem with this proposal, don't know that server supports HTTP/2.
     - to use this design, have to choose HTTP/1.1
-  - Nick - akamai
+  - Nick - Akamai
     - is it worth having an H2 w connect ALPN token.
     - response: have resisted bundling options at request time.
   - Ben - Google
-    - Chrome has an implmementation, rough but seems to work
+    - Chrome has an implementation, rough but seems to work
     - 2 servers: hghttp2 and libwebsockets.
     - server implementors have tested with Chrome, it works
     - 3rd server in dev, doesn't work yet.